barton-willis/ordmexpt/README.md

 ## Maxima function `ordmexpt`

-This project aims to develop a new version of the Maxima function `ordmexpt`, which serves as a subroutine for Maxima's ordering predicate `great`.
+This project aims to develop a new version of the Maxima function `ordmexpt`, that serves as a subroutine for Maxima's ordering predicate `great`.
 This rewrite attempts clarify the logic of the function and to repair [bug #4383: great not transitive (so simplifya not idempotent)](https://sourceforge.net/p/maxima/bugs/4383/).